 The range of images depicted in cast iron is truly impressive: bird women, rare flowers, dragons, fantastic fishes and animals.
 There definitely was a reason for fine art expert Boris Pavlovskiy to call the Kasli pavilion “an encyclopedia of cast iron artistic casting”.

-The light design, the project works and equipment supply were ensured by by the light engineering company MT Electro.
+The light design, the project works and equipment supply were ensured by by the light engineering company

 The Kasli pavilion is an unmatched masterpiece; it is a clear example of how graceful and fine cast iron can be in capable hands.
 The cast iron pavilion was manufactured at the Kasli factory under the project of Saint-Petersburg architect Е. Е. Baumgarten as an exhibition case of the Kyshtym Mountain Area for the International Artistic and Industrial Exhibition in Paris in 1900.
 The cast iron palace in neo-Russian style impressed the French capital by its ornamental splendor, and the Kyshtym Mountain Area received the highest awards in the Metal Item Manufacturing category.